johntrogan/defender-docs/defender-endpoint/linux-installer-script.md

         ```

  > [!WARNING]
- > Repackaging the Defender for Endpoint installation package is not a supported scenario.
-Doing so can negatively impact the integrity of the product and lead to adverse results, including but not limited to triggering tampering alerts and updates failing to apply.
+ > Repackaging the Defender for Endpoint installation package isn't a supported scenario.
+Doing so can negatively affect the integrity of the product and lead to adverse results, including but not limited to triggering tampering alerts and updates failing to apply.

  > [!IMPORTANT]
- > If you miss this step, any command executed will show a warning message indicating that the product is unlicensed.
+ > If you miss this step, any command executed shows a warning message indicating that the product is unlicensed.
 Also the mdatp health command returns a value of false.

 1. Download the [installer bash script](https://github.com/microsoft/mdatp-xplat/blob/master/linux/installation/mde_installer.sh) provided in our public [GitHub repository](https://github.com/microsoft/mdatp-xplat/)
 2. Give executable permission to the installer script